dustinur/restfulCrud-DRobertson/README.md

 ### Create

-Choose x-www-form-urlencoded in the Body tab in Postman and send a POST request to the following url ‘localhost:3200/characters/create’.
+- Choose x-www-form-urlencoded in the Body tab in Postman.
+- Send a POST request to the following url ‘localhost:3200/characters/create’.

 ### Read